Margamkali: History

 The disparity between the present condition of this form and the early days leads one to assume three important phases in the history of Margamkali.
 The first phase was the pre-colonization one in which this semi-theatrical form was performed by the Saint Thomas Christians during special occasions.
 Parichamuttukali (The sword and shield dance) was also a part of it.
 Later Synod of Diamper curbed and suppressed this native form.
 During the seventeenth century, due to the efforts of a Knanaya priest Itti Thomman Kathanar, the textual part of this form got certain upliftment and care.
 The Margamkali might have been edited and refashioned into the present fourteen stanza structure during this period.
 However, until the end of the nineteenth century the art form was not in common practice even though it did exist in some places.
 But at the end of the nineteenth and the beginning of the twentieth century, the form became popular once again, and some structural changes took place then.
 Masters such as Kalarikal Unni ashan, Indumoottil Kocheppu ashan, Indumoottil Kutto ashan were some of them who were responsible for this change and upheaval.
 By this time the Knanaya scholar Puttanpurikkal Uthuppu Lukose compiled and published Margamkali Pattukal in 1910.
 In 1924 the European priest and scholar Fr.
 Hosten S.J. witnessed the Margam Kali danced by the Knanaya of Kottayam and was enamored by the ancient artform.
 Subsequently, Hosten endeavored to present the dance at the Mission Exhibitions at the Vatican in 1925 by bringing these dancers to Rome, however this venture was met with mass resentment and disapproval from the Northist St. Thomas Christians who viewed the artform as being an "uncouth performance" and stated that if performed it "might ridicule all the St. Thomas Christians".

+In the late 1900s the art form was heavily in decline among the St. Thomas Christian Community but the Knanaya community took upon the initiative to promote and further expand the art form.
 During the 1960s the St. Thomas Christian scholar of folk culture Dr. Chummar Choondal led a sociological survey of the Margam Kali and noted that the practice was solely of the Knanaya Community.
 Furthermore, Choondal found that all of the Margam teachers and groups of the time period were entirely Knanaya.
 The following analysis of the art-form was stated by Dr. Chummar Choondal.